Ben Weinlick, MA is the founder of Think Jar Collective.

 Action Lab: Space to Think Differently and Make Ideas Happen – Intersecting design thinking and creative problem solving with the social sector.
 Webpage with more info here

-Humanized Case Management and Service Planning App – Putting Design Thinking to use for social good.
-Skills Society, Lift Interactive and Southern Alberta Community Living Association are collaborating to build a game changing social innovation that uses new technology to improve the quality of life of people receiving supports through human service organizations.
+MyCompass – Humanized Case Management and Service Planning App – Putting Design Thinking to use for social good.
+After 5 years of R&D, Ben Weinlick, Skills Society, Lift Interactive and Southern Alberta Community Living Association built and rolled out a game changing social innovation that uses new technology to improve, and humanize the case management experience of how social services, and employment services and designed, and delivered.
 More Info here

 CommuniTEA Infusion Project- Think Jar Collective colleagues, Ben, Debbie and Brooks were the designers and developers of this community building project.
 The CommuniTEA Infusion project creates a pop up town square for community members to connect, share ideas and strengthen connections.
 In 2013 Ben was asked to do a TEDx Edmonton Salon talk on this project.
 CommuniTEA Infusion Project